 You might wonder why you would need a handle on your dog's harness.
 If you occasionally need to pull your dog out of trouble or remove him from the water, a handle can be very helpful.
 It gives you more “close control” than a harness without a handle.

 Some harnesses are made from water-resistant or quick-dry materials.
 In many situations, this type of material might be unnecessary.
 But if your dog is an avid swimmer, a quick-dry harness can be a godsend.

-Make sure that the harness fits your dog since a harness that does not fit properly will be easy for your dog to back out of.
-Dogs with broader shoulders may need to find more specialty harnesses.
+Make sure that the harness fits your dog since a harness that does not fit properly will be easy for your dog to escape.
+Dogs with broader shoulders may need a specialty harness.

 Crossing the road at night, when you and your dog aren’t clearly visible, can be dangerous.
 A product like the Expawlorer Big Dog No Pull Harness addresses this risk with reflective strips that allow drivers to spot you after the sun goes down.
 If you walk your dog at night or in the early morning, a harness with reflective strips is definitely a good call.